RoboNickBot/c-maze/README.txt

  explaining the "story") but has an updated lighting algorithm that *doesn't* go through walls! (still needs work)

+ Dependancies:

+    make, gcc, SDL2, SDL2_image

+ Installation:

+    cd to the directory with the files and run make

+    if building on Windows, copy the SDL dlls into the directory as well

  Objective:

     find the treasure